Extension Program Raises Awareness about Aging in Dubuque County

 The two groups of Mid Life and Beyond study circles identified the following projects during their “Action Forums”:

 - Intergenerational Activities – Technology.
-Iowa State University Extension and Outreach - Dubuque County worked with a Loras College professor to offer a series of three classes in which Loras students provided one-on-one mentoring for seniors about computers and technology.
-The class was filled almost immediately, so there is a waiting list for a future class.
-Call 563 583 6496 to register.
+Iowa State University Extension and Outreach - Dubuque County originally worked with a Loras College professor to offer a series of three classes in which Loras students provided one-on-one mentoring for seniors about computers and technology.
+Currently a professor from the University of Dubuque is offering these classes.
+The classes do fill almost immediately, so there might be a waiting list for a future class.
+Call (563)583-6496 to register.

 - Connect Seniors with Volunteer Opportunities.
 Identify the gaps and needs working with volunteers and better match the volunteers with needs of agencies and groups.
 Encourage more training for volunteer managers on how to recruit seniors and keep them engaged with meaningful volunteer work.